Kit & Accessories

 The loading process takes longer than it does with other vapes because, instead of putting your herb directly into the oven, you need to place it in a crucible, open the latch on the front of the vape to get access to the oven, and then place the crucible in the oven.
 It’s not a complex procedure but it is a lengthy one.
 Even putting your herb in the crucible can be finicky because the lids don’t snap onto the crucibles as you would expect.
 At least if you have multiple crucibles to pre-load, allowing you to start the whole process a little faster.

+You can get the MV1 in a variety of glossy colors that look great but are all fingerprint magnets.
+If that is a concern for you, then you should get the matte black finish instead.
 The MV1 is one of those vapes that is just a little too large to be truly portable.
 The retractable mouthpiece helps, but ultimately, the large size and semi-complicated loading process make it a little too inconvenient to take with you.
 This one is for the indoor vapers.

 Like a lot of the pricier vapes, the Ghost MV1 has an accompanying smartphone app.
 Aside from updating the MV1 with the latest firmware upgrades, it can also be used to select precise temperatures between 300°F and 470°F. You can also save and edit those settings using the app.

 That is a great option for anyone who prefers exact temperatures to presets—that includes me.
 You can also use the app to lock down your vape to stop unwanted users from gaining access to it, check its battery level, download firmware updates, and even order accessories.
 These are all great features, but it would have been nice to see some of the vape-specific ones on the device itself.

 How to use